MichaelThamm/kubernetes/README.md

 # Minikube
-* For local testing minikube included in Docker Desktop is being used to spin up a single host cluster
+* For local testing Docker Desktop is being used to spin up a single host cluster

 # Nomenclature
 * kubectl - Interact with cluster Api server via CLI.
-  * Used with Minikube, cloud clusters, ... widely compatible.
+  * Used with Docker Desktop, Minikube, cloud clusters, ... widely compatible.
 ## Master Node
 * Api server - Interect/manage cluster using CLI, UI, API, ...
   * Can also be a gatekeeper for authentication.